 Where To Find Jack O’Lantern Mushrooms And When

-Jack O’Lantern mushrooms are found in woodland regions across Europe, South Africa and occasionally in North America (where a similar toxic species called Omphalotus illudens grows in the eastern parts of the continent).
+Jack O’Lantern mushrooms grow in woodland regions across Europe, South Africa and occasionally in North America (where a similar toxic species called Omphalotus illudens grows in the eastern parts of the continent).
 The fungi are saprotrophic in nature which means that they feed on dead or decaying hardwood material such as the base of tree trunks or on stumps.

 They grow in large clusters and their peak season is late summer to late autumn.